SaqAsh/Surplus/README.md

 2. Navigate to the **Surplus** extension (you can find it in the sidebar).
 3. Use the features for task management, expense tracking, and investment monitoring directly from the VS Code interface.

-## Screenshots

-Add relevant screenshots of your project here, showing the main features.

 ## Contributing

 We welcome contributions to Surplus!
 If you'd like to contribute, please fork the repository and submit a pull request.